Tulja Bhavani Temple

-Shree Tulaja Bhavani Temple (Marathi: श्री तुळजाभवानी मंदिर), a 12th century CE Hindu temple dedicated to goddess Bhavani built in 12th century CE by Mahamandaleshwara Māradadeva of the Kadamb dynasty, considered as one of the 51 Shakti Pithas, is located on the banks of Mandakini River and Bori Dam in Yamunachala Hill of Balaghat Range of Tuljapur, 45 km northeast of Solapur, in Dharashiv district of Maharashtra in India.
+Shree Tulaja Bhavani Temple is a 12th century CE Hindu temple dedicated to goddess Bhavani.
+It was built in 12th century CE by Mahamandaleshwara Māradadeva of the Kadamb dynasty.
+Considered as one of the 51 Shakti Pithas, it is located on the banks of Mandakini River and Bori Dam in Yamunachala Hill of Balaghat Range of Tuljapur, which is 45 km northeast of Solapur, in Dharashiv district of Maharashtra in India.

-This Tuljapur Bhavani temple, along with Renuka temple at Mahur 330 km northeast of Tuljapur, Mahalaxmi temple at Kolhapur 275 southwest of Tuljapur, and Saptashringi temple at Vani 375 northwest of Tuljapur, forms the four great Shaktipitha in Maharashtra.
+This Tuljapur Bhavani temple, along with Renuka temple at Mahur (330 km northeast of Tuljapur), Mahalaxmi temple at Kolhapur (275 southwest of Tuljapur), and Saptashringi temple at Vani (375 northwest of Tuljapur), make up the four great Shaktipithas of Maharashtra.

-There are other temples of Tulja Bhavani in India, Chittorgarh Fort Tulja Bhavani Temple at Chittorgarh built in 1537–1540 960 km north of Tuljapur, and the Patnakuva Tulja Bhavani Temple at Patnakuva village of Gandhinagar district in Gujarat 1,000 km northwest of Tuljapur.
+There are other temples of Tulja Bhavani in India, such as the Chittorgarh Fort Tulja Bhavani Temple at Chittorgarh built in 1537–1540.
+This is 960 km north of Tuljapur.
+As well as this, there is the Patnakuva Tulja Bhavani Temple in the Gandhinagar district of Gujarat, which is 1,000 km northwest of Tuljapur.

-Goddess Bhavani at Tuljapur
+Bhavani

-Etymology and other names of Bhavani

-"Bhavani" literally translates to "giver of life", meaning the power of nature or the source of creative energy.
-She is considered to be a mother goddess who provides to her devotees and also plays the role of dispensing justice by killing Asuras (demons).

-The Goddess "Tulja Bhavani" is also known as Tulaja, Turaja, Tvarita and Amba.

-Goddess Bhavani the incarnation of Goddess Durga

-Bhavani is a form of the goddess Durga who is worshipped in Maharashtra, Gujarat, Rajasthan, Rajasthan, entire North India, Northern Karnataka, and Nepal, Andhra Pradesh.
+Bhavani is a form of Durga who is worshipped in Maharashtra, Gujarat, Rajasthan, Rajasthan, all.of North India, Northern Karnataka, and Nepal, Andhra Pradesh, Telangana.